VidhyaMahendran/react_from_a_to_z/README.md

 ## Rendering a same react component multiple times
 Simply render React's JSX tag using render.
 When multiple components are being rendered, we need to place them inside a place holder.
 `Open index.html inside renderComponents folder`

+## Rendering a react component with properties
+Render a react component with properties.
+`Open index.html inside componentWithProperties folder`